merkle-open/generator-nitro/README.md

     npm outdated -g --depth=0

-Make an update if necessary:
+Do an update if necessary:

     npm update -g

 ## Project Generation

-Make a new directory, and `cd` into it:
+Create a new directory, and `cd` into it:

     mkdir my-new-project && cd my-new-project